MatthewABrantley/Mercetplace/README.md

 <h1><a href="https://fraternate.herokuapp.com/" target="_blank">VIEW THE DEMO</a></h1>

-<h3>What is Fraternate?</h3>
+<h3>What is Mercetplace?</h3>
-<p>Fraternate is a standalone copy of the GitHub user management system.
+<p>Mercetplace is a framework based off of Fraternate which is a standalone copy of the GitHub user management system.
 Designed using a mongodB, NodeJS, expressjs and Handlebarsjs MVC (model view controller).</p>
-<p>Fraternate should be used as a barebones boilerplate that can be modified to integrate into your sites custom content and allowing for a complete user management system.
+<p>Fraternatewas used as a barebones boilerplate allowing for a complete user management system.
 This website has a direct copy hosted on GitHub to allow users to copy the functionality directly. </p>
 <p>Follow the installation instructions to download, create a local deployment and begin development of your app with prebuilt user and organizational control.
 Including commercial integration to allow for paid subscription services.</p>